bekk/bekk-christmas/post/react/module-federation-micro-frontends-with-webpack-5.md

 </html>
 ```

-We also want an async way to load the application, which can by done by creating a `bootstrap.js`-file and move all the code from `index.js`.
+We also want an async way to load the application, which can be done by creating a `bootstrap.js`-file and move all the code from `index.js`.
 Then we dynamically import the content in `index.js`:

 ```javascript
 // app1/src/bootstrap.js